dhlinhdn00/DRF-Practice/README.md

 ---

 ### Summary:
 In this part of the tutorial, we created a basic Django project, set up a polls app, and configured views and URLs to display the index page.
-All the notes and personal comments have been preserved as they were intended.